oigbokwe73/Upload-CSV-to-JSON-with-exposed-endpoints-for-configs/README.md

 - **Input**: CSV file via POST request to the API endpoint `/upload`.
 - **Processing Steps**:
   1. Validate the uploaded CSV file (e.g., check headers, format).
-  2. Save the CSV file temporarily in Azure Blob Storage.
+  2. Upload CSV file via  API.
-  3. Parse the CSV file into records.
+  3. Parse the CSV file into records and transform to a JSON Payload
+  4. Write the JSON payload into a Azure Table NoSQL Database
-  4. Generate a unique `Batch ID` (UUID or timestamp-based).
+  5. Generate a unique `Batch ID` (UUID or timestamp-based).
-  5. Insert records into Azure Table NoSQL under the corresponding `Batch ID`.
+  6. Insert records into Azure Table NoSQL under the corresponding `Batch ID`.
-  6. Return the `Batch ID` as a response to the API call.
+  7. Return the `Batch ID` as a response to the API call.

 #### **2. Data Retrieval Workflow**